Thinktiv/django-skel/README.md

 Install
 =======

-django-skel currently supports Django 1.5.
-To create a new django-skel base project, run the following command (this assumes you have Django 1.5 installed already):
+django-skel currently supports Django 1.6.
+To create a new django-skel base project, run the following command (this assumes you have Django 1.6 installed already):

-    $ django-admin.py startproject --template=https://github.com/Thinktiv/django-skel/zipball/thinktiv woot
+    $ django-admin.py startproject --template=https://github.com/Thinktiv/django-skel/zipball/thinktiv_ec2_1.0.0 woot
-    $ heroku config:add DJANGO_SETTINGS_MODULE=myproject.settings.prod

 Where ``woot`` is the name of the project you'd like to create.

-This is possible because Django 1.5's ``startproject`` command allows you to fetch a project template over HTTP (which is what we're doing here).
+This is possible because Django 1.6's ``startproject`` command allows you to fetch a project template over HTTP (which is what we're doing here).

-While not strictly required, it is also recommended to do

-     $ heroku config:add SECRET_KEY=putsomethingfairlycomplexhere

-The production settings pull SECRET_KEY from environment but fallbacks to a value which is generated mainly for development environment.

-This setup allows you to easily keep your site in a public repo if you so wish without causing opening a route to attack your Django passwords.